Face mask education over enforcement in Wichita

 Officer Cruz said masks will be given away at the four police substations for those who can not afford to buy a mask.

 “We’re pleased that Wichita Police Department recently received a generous donation of 10,000 KN95 masks from Air Capital Distribution,” said Cruz.
-“So residents needing a mask can now get one from one of our four Patrol Sub Stations for free, Monday- Friday between 8:00 a.m. – 5:00 p.m.
+“So residents needing a mask can now get one from one of our four Patrol Sub Stations for free, Monday-Friday between 8 a.m. – 5: p.m.
 Masks are available for everyone who wants one, but please be considerate of those who may not be able to afford a mask and those who are at high risk due to health issues.”